On the rationality of some real threefolds: Introduction

 where $f\in R[v,w]$ is a polynomial of even degree $d\geq 2$ such that the closure of~$\{f=0\}$ in $\P^2_R$ is a nodal rational curve with normalization $\Delta$, and either \begin{enumerate}[label=(\ref{eq2}\alph*)] \item $\Delta(R)\neq\varnothing$ (so $\Delta\simeq\P^1_R$); or \item $\Delta(R)=\varnothing$ (so $\Delta$ is an anisotropic conic) and $f$ is nonnegative. \end{enumerate}

 The varieties defined by~(\ref{eq1}), \ref{eqa} and \ref{eqb} admit smooth projective models that are conic bundles over an $R$-rational surface $S$, with smooth connected rami\-fication locus $\Delta\subset S$, and residue $-1$ along~$\Delta$ (in case (\ref{eq1}), the curve $\Delta$ is the hyperelliptic curve $\{z^2=u\cdot p(u)\}$; in case~(\ref{eq2}), it is a rational curve).
 In particular, they are geometrically rational (as the residue $-1$ becomes a square over $R[\sqrt{-1}]$).
-These smooth projective models also have nonempty and connected real loci (a nec\-es\-sary condition of rationality) by the nonnegativity hypotheses in~(\ref{eq1})~and~\ref{eqb}.
+By the nonnegativity hypotheses in~(\ref{eq1})~and~\ref{eqb}, these smooth projective models also have nonempty and semi-algebraically connected real loci (connected if $R=\mathbb R$, see \cite[Definition 2.4.2]{BCR} for a general real closed field), which is a nec\-es\-sary condition of rationality.

 The rationality of conic bundles of this form was investigated in~\cite[\S 3.3]{BW1} using intermediate Jacobians (by analogy with Beauville's classical work \cite{BeauvillePrym} over algebraically closed fields).
 In particular, they are not $R$-rational if $\Delta$ is nonhyperelliptic.
 In contrast, equations (\ref{eq1}) and (\ref{eq2}) have been chosen so intermediate Jacobians cannot be used to disprove rationality, as we now briefly explain.
 In case~(\ref{eq2}), the intermediate Jacobian of the aforementioned model is trivial.
 In case~(\ref{eq1}), the arguments of \cite[Propositions 3.2 and 3.4 (iii)]{BW1} show that the intermediate Jacobian of this model is isomorphic to the Jacobian~$\Jac(\Gamma)$ of the hyperelliptic curve~$\Gamma:=\{z^2+u\cdot p(u)=0\}$.
-As $\Gamma(R)$ is nonempty and connected, any torsor under $\Jac(\Gamma)$ is trivial (see \cite[line below (4.4)]{Knebusch}).
+As $\Gamma(R)$ is nonempty and semi-algebraically connected, any torsor under $\Jac(\Gamma)$ is trivial (see \cite[line below~(4.4)]{Knebusch}).
 All the known obstructions to rationality related to intermediate Jacobians therefore vanish.

 Our first result is that the varieties (\ref{eq1}) are not always rational.

 \begin{thm}[Theorem \ref{th1}] For each even $d\geq 2$, there exists a variety $X$ with equation (\ref{eq1}) over the real closed field $R:=\cup_{n\geq 1}\R((t^{\frac{1}{n}}))$ that is not $R$-rational. \end{thm}